What type of content do you primarily create?

 Software developer Dave Winer is generally credited as the inventor of podcasting, thanks to his development of the first audio RSS feed.

-The first show we’d recognize today as a podcast was Radio Open Source.
-It was created by Christopher Lydon, a former New York Times journalist, in 2003.
+The first show we'd recognize today as a podcast was Radio Open Source.
+It was created by Christopher Lydon, a former New York Times journalist, in 2003, though Adam Curry's The Daily Source Code from 2004 is often cited as the first show that fully embraced the medium's potential.

 How did podcasts become popular?

 The reason why podcasts became so popular depends on who you ask.
-Some say the true crime show Serial was the reason why podcasting became mainstream; others think Apple’s support for podcasts in iTunes was the reason for its success.
+Some say the true crime show Serial was the catalyst that pushed podcasting into the mainstream in 2014; others point to Apple's integration of podcasts into iTunes in 2005 as the critical infrastructure development.
+What's clear is that both technological accessibility and compelling content were necessary for the medium's explosive growth.